 Where to go apple picking

 When it comes to picking your own apples, only those fit for a queen will do.
 That’s why our favourite orchard sits just outside the grounds of Sandringham Estate - one of the Queen’s most prestigious royal retreats on the North Norfolk coast.
 Originally planted by King George VI, the royal orchard opens its gates to the public for just a few weeks each year - allowing you to wander amongst the trees and pick your own juicy apples.
-Keep an eye on the Sandringham Estate website for details of 2017’s opening dates.
+Keep an eye on the Sandringham Estate website for details of this year’s opening dates.

 The apples grown here are even used in the apple juice served at Buckingham Palace, and you can purchase a carton to take home from the estate’s visitor centre.
 If you’re staying at Manor Park or Heacham Beach Holiday Park, Sandringham is just 15 minutes away - and is well worth a visit.